What is a mercy killing?

 Question: "What is a mercy killing?"

-“Mercy killing” is simply another word for “euthanasia” in most English-language dictionaries.
+Answer: “Mercy killing” is simply another word for “euthanasia” in most English-language dictionaries.
 Euthanasia and, therefore, mercy killing is “the act of putting a person or animal to death painlessly or allowing them to die by withholding medical services, usually because of a painful and incurable disease.”

 The Greek word euthanasia translates to “good death,” making it and mercy killing terms that can be comforting in the face of difficult medical situations.
 When any person, especially a family member or close friend, is experiencing pain, mental degeneration, or other adverse condition, our instinct is to relieve the person in any way possible.
 Sometimes, this desire to alleviate pain can become so strong in the caregiver or patient that it overrides our deeper impulse to preserve life and survive.

 This struggle is not new to humanity.
 In fact, one of the oldest stories in the Bible tells of Job’s desire for death in the midst of his suffering.
 Job laments his life, even requesting God to kill him rather than allow his pain—emotional, physical and spiritual—to continue (Job 6:8-11).
 Most pertinently, Job declares, “I prefer strangling and death, rather than this body of mine.
 I despise my life; I would not live forever.
 Let me alone; my days have no meaning” (Job 7:15-16).